f3cuk/WICKED-AI/README.md

 - Removed EMS cache cause its the same as Weapon cache;
 - Dynamic loot on Weapon cache missions;
 - Fixed the heli para backpack issue;
-- Fixed the heli para spawning in after the mission has already been done;
+- Fixed the heli para spawning in after the mission has already been done.

 ## Installation Instructions